 The figure on the right shows a screenshot of the results from our autotitrator, the Titraumatic.
 There is a video demonstrating some features of the software below the figure.

 While the instrument is still under development, you can see from our initial results that the instrument shows promise.
-We anticipate having the instrument ready for market in the summer of 2017.

 The circuit board layout for our syringe pump / auto titrator is compatible for use in our autotitrator with minimal modification.
 In addition to a Brittish Telecommunications Analog (BTA) connector for the pH probe, the titrator circuit board incorporates a voltage regulator and connectors needed to control an automated valve.
 If you wish to use your pump as an autotitrator, please contact us before ordering.

 In addition to our Syringe Pump, you will need a Vernier Instruments pH probe (see link on right for Vernier Instruments).
 At the time I wrote this, the pH probe retailed for $80.
 While it is entirely possible to run titrations with out the automatic valve, this feature allows the user to set up to automate the fill / dispense features.
 The automated valve assembly uses a valve from Hamilton Co (costs ~$110), a servo (~$20) and some 3D printed hardware.